South Wales, New York

 South Wales is a hamlet in the towns of Aurora and Wales in Erie County, New York, United States.

 WGRZ's broadcast tower and in-house weather radar are based in the hamlet.

 The Gow School is located in South Wales.

+Emery Park, which is managed by the Erie County Department of Parks, Recreation and Forestry, is located in South Wales.